From annular to toroidal knotoids and their universal bracket polynomials: Preliminaries and notations

 \subsection{The universal bracket polynomial for spherical and planar knotoids}

+We recall that the Kauffman bracket polynomial is an invariant of \textit{regular isotopy}, that is invariant under the Reidemeister moves R2 and R3.
 In \cite{T} the bracket polynomial $\langle \cdot \rangle$ is defined for spherical (multi-)knotoids, extending the Kauffman bracket polynomial for classical knots and links \cite{Kauffman1990} by an extra rule that evaluates the bracket of the trivial knotoid to 1.
 See rules (i)-(iii) and (v) in Definition~\ref{pkaufb} below.
 This polynomial is referred to as the {\it Turaev bracket polynomial} or, in this work, as the {\it spherical bracket polynomial}.
 In \cite{T} the spherical bracket polynomial is extended to the case of planar (multi-)knotoids.
 An adaptation of this polynomial in \cite{GGLDSK} is called the {\it Turaev loop bracket polynomial} or, here, the {\it planar bracket polynomial}.
 The planar bracket polynomial $\langle \cdot \rangle$ is a 2-variable generalization of the spherical bracket, with an extra rule introducing a new variable $v$ that counts nested loop components enclosing the trivial knotoid.
 More precisely:

 \begin{definition} \rm The {\it planar bracket polynomial} of a planar multi-knotoid diagram is a 2-variable Laurent polynomial in $\mathbb{Z}[A^{\pm 1}, v]$ defined by means of the following rules, inductively on the number of crossings in the diagram: \begin{itemize} \item[i.] $\langle \ \raisebox{-2pt}{ } \ \rangle = A \langle \ \raisebox{0pt}{ } \ \rangle + A^{-1} \langle \ \raisebox{-2.5pt}{ } \ \rangle$ \item[ii.] $\langle \ \raisebox{-2pt}{ } \ \rangle = A^{-1} \langle \ \raisebox{0pt}{ } \ \rangle + A \langle \ \raisebox{-2.5pt}{ } \ \rangle $ \item[iii.]$\langle L \sqcup \, \mathrm{O}^k \rangle = d^k \, \langle L \rangle$, where $d = -A^2 – A^{-2}$ and $\mathrm{O}^k$ stands for $k$ null-homotopic unknots.